 - Help your student understand that college level work will be different from high school work.
-Your student will be required to study more independently, may be asked to think more deeply and move beyond facts, and will likely be expected to take more charge of his own academic career, work more independently and at a faster pace.
-He can begin in high school to practice this upper level thinking and approach.
+Your student will be required to study more independently, may be asked to think more deeply and move beyond facts, and will likely be expected to take more charge of their own academic career, work more independently and at a faster pace.
+Your student can begin in high school to practice this upper level thinking and approach.

 - Help your student understand the importance of showing up every day.
 As simple as it sounds, attendance is key.
-He will not only gain more from his high school classes, but he will be practicing a habit that can make a big difference in college when attendance may be less monitored, but attendance matters in covering and understanding material.
+Your student will not only gain more from their high school classes, but they will be practicing a habit that can make a big difference in college when attendance may be less monitored, but matters in covering and understanding material.

 - Monitor your student’s progress.
-Make sure that your student is meeting expectations and requirements all through his high school career.
+Make sure that your student is meeting expectations and requirements all through their high school career.

-- Advocate for resources that your student may need — or better yet, help your student learn how to advocate for herself.
-Make sure that she has what she needs to succeed.
+- Advocate for resources that your student may need — or better yet, help your student learn how to advocate for their needs.
+Make sure that they have what they need to succeed.

-- Encourage your student to become an active participant in his own learning.
-If he remains a passive receiver of information, he will be at a loss when he gets to college and must steer his own course.
+- Encourage your student to become an active participant in their own learning.
+If they remain a passive receiver of information, your student will be at a loss when they get to college and must steer their own course.
 Help your student understand the bigger picture and the connections between courses.
-Like a large jigsaw puzzle with many pieces, help him see how all of the pieces of his education come together.
+Like a large jigsaw puzzle with many pieces, help them see how all of the pieces of their education come together.

-- Encourage your student to find a mentor — someone other than her high school guidance counselor.
-Her guidance counselor is an important source of information and help, but another teacher or other individual who can take a special interest in her progress and success will be invaluable.
+- Encourage your student to find a mentor — someone other than their high school guidance counselor.
+Their guidance counselor is an important source of information and help, but another teacher or other individual who can take a special interest in your student’s progress and success will be invaluable.

 - Ask your student’s teachers for the learning outcomes in each class.
-What will he be expected to be able to know or do at the end of the year?
-How will the teacher, the student, and you know whether he has accomplished these goals?
-How will he be evaluated?
+What will they be expected to be able to know or do at the end of the year?
+How will the teacher, the student, and you know whether they have accomplished these goals?
+How will they be evaluated?

 - Ask the high school for information about the benchmarks, objectives and outcomes of each year of high school.
-Begin to think beyond each individual class and more about the developmental progress of your student through his high school career.
-Where should he be each year?
-What should he be accomplishing?
+Begin to think beyond each individual class and more about the developmental progress of your student through their high school career.
+Where should they be each year?
+What should they be accomplishing?
 How do all of the pieces fit together?

 Preparing your student for success in college is a shared responsibility.
 It requires effort on the part of high schools, colleges, students and parents.
 Asking your student’s high school to be clear about how they are preparing students is a good start.
 Increased communication between colleges and high schools may be necessary.
 Helping students take charge of their education, demand the best of themselves and their schools, may be one of the most effective ways of helping students get the most from their high school education.

-In our next post, we will consider some of the less tangible non-academic qualities that will help your student prepare to succeed in college.
-These ”soft skills”, together with strong academic rigor will place your student in a position to make the most of his college career.
+In our next article, we will consider some of the less tangible non-academic qualities that will help your student prepare to succeed in college.
+These ”soft skills”, together with strong academic rigor will place your student in a position to make the most of their college career.